benabernathy/ideplots/README.md

 ## Getting Started

-The fastest way to get up and running is to install IdePlots by using the `pip` command.
+The fastest way to get up and running is to install ideplots by using the `pip` command.

 ```bash
 # to install the latest release from PyPi